AlinNast/CricketAndAnt1/README.md

 The menu has the play button functional
 The intro level is working
-further design of the first 3 levels is necesary after script is written next up is the design of the main character -->
+further design of the first 3 levels is necesary after script is written next up is the design of the main character

+    Log 10/10/2022:
+The main players was created, with animation, collisions and logic, to be replaces later with a cricket sprite-->